 We utilized the following reputable data sources to ensure a comprehensive evaluation of counseling programs:

-By exploring this ranking, readers will gain valuable insights into the most affordable and high-quality online counseling master's programs available in New York, empowering them to make well-informed decisions about their educational journey.
+By exploring this ranking, readers will gain valuable insights into the most affordable and high-quality online counseling master's programs in New York, empowering them to make well-informed educational decisions.
 For more details on our methodology, please visit our Research.com methodology page.

 Program Length